Iraq: Modern Iraq

 Iraq's modern history began in the wake of World War I, as the region emerged from the collapse of the Ottoman Empire.
 Arab forces, inspired by the promise of independence, had helped dismantle the Ottoman hold on the Middle East, but the dream of a united, sovereign Arab state was soon dashed.
 Despite agreements made with Hussein bin Ali, the Sharif of Makkah, the European powers had different plans for the region.
 Following the British withdrawal of support for a unified Arab state, Hussein's son, Faisal, briefly declared the Kingdom of Syria in 1920, encompassing parts of what are now Lebanon, Palestine, Jordan, and Syria.
 However, the kingdom was short-lived, crushed by local opposition and the military might of France, which had been granted a mandate over Syria.

-In Iraq, under British mandate, tensions were rising as local forces increasingly resisted foreign control.
-A rebellion erupted, challenging British authority, and the need for a new strategy became clear.
-In 1921, the Cairo Conference, led by British officials including Winston Churchill and T. E. Lawrence, decided that Faisal, now exiled in London, would become the king of Iraq.
-This decision was seen as a way to maintain British influence in the region while placating local demands for leadership.
-Upon his coronation, he focused on unifying a land formerly divided into three Ottoman provinces—Mosul, Baghdad, and Basra.
-He worked hard to gain the support of Iraq's diverse population, including both Sunnis and Shiites, and paid special attention to the country's Shiite communities, symbolically choosing the date of his coronation to coincide with Eid al-Ghadeer, a key day for Shiite Muslims.
+The British unified three former Ottoman provinces—Mosul, Baghdad, and Basra—into the Mandate of Mesopotamia, which became Iraq.
+Under the British, tensions were rising as locals increasingly resisted foreign control.
+An anti-British rebellion erupted across the country, beginning with Baghdad.
+The British military responded by air bombing across the capital, where thousands of residents were killed.
+The need of a new strategy became clear.
+In 1921, the Cairo Conference, led by British officials including Winston Churchill and T.E.
+Lawrence, decided that Faisal, now exiled in London, would become the king of Iraq.
+The decision was seen as a way to maintain British influence in the region while placating local demands for leadership.
+Upon his coronation as king, Faisal focused on laying foundation of Iraq.
+He worked hard to gain support of Iraq's diverse population and paid special attention to the Shi'a community, symbolically choosing the date of his coronation to coincide with Eid al-Ghadeer, a key day for Shiite Muslims.